V-Satwik-Reddy/WildDiscover/README.md

 # 🌿 WildDiscover 🫎

-WildDiscover is a React Native application designed to help users identify flora, fauna, and landmarks using advanced image recognition APIs and machine learning models.
-Whether you're exploring nature or visiting famous landmarks, WildDiscover provides detailed information about the objects you capture or upload.
+WildDiscover is a React Native application designed to help users identify flora, fauna, and landmarks using advanced image recognition APIs and on-device machine learning models.
+Whether you're exploring nature or visiting famous landmarks, WildDiscover provides detailed information about the objects you capture or upload — all in a clean, intuitive interface.

 ---